starship/starship/docs/ja-JP/config/README.md

 ::: tip

-Note: これはconda自身の プロンプト修飾子 を抑制しません。`conda config --set changeps1 False` で実行することができます。
+This does not suppress conda's own prompt modifier, you may want to run `conda config --set changeps1 False`.

 :::